 Are you having trouble with WordPress not saving your changes?
-Well, I have and it is truly rather annoying!
+Well, I have, and it isn't enjoyable!
 This post will demonstrate what you can do to prevent this.
 I have only noticed the saving issue since switching to the Gutenberg editor in WordPress 5+.
-You can use WordPress plugins to switch back to the Classic editor, but I prefer keeping up with change.
+Of course, you can use WordPress plugins to switch back to the Classic editor, but I prefer keeping up with change.

 It seems the browser cache is affecting the ability to save.
 Not always, but certainly when it matters!
 So, to side-step this issue, I temporarily disabled the cache in my browser.

-Herewith the steps I followed to stop WordPress from not saving changes:
+Herewith are the steps I followed to stop WordPress from not saving changes:

 When Using Chrome